vporpo/zofi/README.md

 On such workloads ZOFI may report false results.

 An example of this is /bin/sleep from GNU `coreutils`, which will return right after it receives a signal from ZOFI.

-#### 3. Other limitations
-ZOFI currently only supports fault injection to single-threaded applications.

 ## Supported architectures